maxherre/equities-database-tool/README.md

 2. Either way, once downloaded you should run the `setup.py` first to make sure you have all relevant dependencies installed on your machine or in your virtual environment.

 3. Create the two PostgreSQL databases: `equities` and `equities_pricedata`.
-These are just plain standard databases, not special configuration required.
+These are just plain vanilla databases, no special configuration required.

 4. Save the connection strings for each database in environment variables: `POSTGRES_DB_EQUITIES` and `POSTGRES_DB_EQUITIES_PRICEDATA`.
 The connection strings should look like this:
    `postgresql+psycopg2://username:password@server/equities_pricedata` or this `postgresql+psycopg2://username:password@server/equities` depending on the database in question.
 Make sure to replace `username`, `password`, `server` with your own values.